 Heart rate: Not valid for pacing.

 Power: 90-102% of maximum power corresponding to the duration of the interval you train.
 For example, if you plan an anaerobic interval of 30 seconds, then you should base your power output on your power output in an all-out 30-second sprint.
 So your target power should be in the range of 90-102% of your power output in an all-out 30-second sprint.

 Please note that the above mentioned intensities are only general guidelines and should be read as such.

 As you get used to these different training levels, you might begin to make more training zones, e.g. low-end Threshold power, high end sub-threshold, etc., as part of your cycling training plan.

 If you feel well but have a general problem performing the prescribed intensities, re-adjust the intensity levels mentioned in this article to fit your own unique physiology.

 As you can see there are many ways to train which will boost your aerobic engine.
 Some riders prefer a high training volume (LSD cycling training), others prefer structured and focused interval training.

-Most of my cycling training programs are built in a way that increases threshold power using a combination of
+Most of my cycling training plans are built in a way that increases threshold power using a combination of